 More than 84 million Americans—1 in 3 adults—have prediabetes, and 90% of them don't even know it!
 Prediabetes is a condition where blood sugars are higher than normal but aren’t high enough to be classified as diabetes.
-The Diabetes Prevention Program is designed for people who have prediabetes or are at risk for type 2 diabetes, but who do not already have diabetes.
+The National Diabetes Prevention Program is designed for people who have prediabetes or are at risk for type 2 diabetes, but who do not already have diabetes.
 The lifestyle change program is proven to help people with prediabetes prevent or delay development of type 2 diabetes.

-The next Diabetes Prevention Program cohort begins September 12, 2022 at 1:00 pm.
 Call the Wellness Center for more information and to sign up!
 You can also take our Diabetes Risk Assessment to learn about your risk for type 2 diabetes and let us know you're interested in our Diabetes Prevention Program.

-Diabetes Prevention Program groups meet for a year—almost weekly for the first 6 months.
+The National Diabetes Prevention Program groups meet for a year—almost weekly for the first 6 months.
 The program focuses on helping you make long-term changes for lasting results.

 Classes are led by trained lifestyle coaches who can help you change lifestyle habits to help you lose weight and get more active.
 Losing a small amount of weight and getting regular physical activity can reduce your risk of developing type 2 diabetes by 58 percent!